Ramírez’s 2-run homer sends Indians by Rangers in DH opener

 Jurado, who went 1-3 last month, baffled the Indians for most of his outing.
 He didn’t allow a hit until the fifth, when Mike Freeman grounded a single to center.

+“That’s a pretty good lineup he basically mowed down,” Rangers manager Chris Woodward said.
+“He was one pitch away from shutting them down through seven innings.
+He got a lot of weak groundballs.
+He gave us a chance to win the game. “

 The Indians finally got something going in the seventh as Carlos Santana led off with a single.
-One out later, Ramírez launched Jurado’s 91-mph fastball deep into the right-field seats.
+One out later, Ramírez launched Jurado’s 91-mph fastball deep into the right-field seats as the Indians scored their first runs in 15 innings.
+They were shut out 1-0 by Texas on Monday.

 For six innings, Plesac matched Jurado, allowing five hits.